OhDatsA/Predicting-Gold-Prices-using-GRUs/README.md

 This file is for the examiner to guide you on how to load up and run the notebook I have uploaded for my project.

-Firstly, as my supporting material I have attached the source code for my two models of price level model and my price change model.
+Firstly, as my supporting material I have attached the source code for my two models.
 This consists of two jupyter notebook ipynb files.
 I have also attached the CSV file which is key to importing the dataset to get the notebook to run.
 The dataset labelled 'Gold_Historical' contains the daily gold prices dataset of 2012 - 2022 which is used throughout the project notebook.
 This will need to be uploaded to the notebook using pandas and my code will execute this.